-2016 The Child and Dependent Care Tax Credit
+Can You Claim the Child and Dependent Care Tax Credit?

-Paying for child care or adult dependent care can be one of the steepest monthly expenses many families face.
-But what's their choice?
-Without it, they can't leave home to earn a living.
+Paying for child care or adult dependent care is one of the steepest monthly expenses many families face.
+But without care, they can't leave home to earn a living or go to school.

-The Internal Revenue Service has your back if you're in this boat.
-Taxpayers who pay for daycare expenses for their children or disabled adults may be eligible for a federal tax credit of up to 35 percent of what they spend, subject to certain limits.
+If you are in this situation, the Internal Revenue Service provides some relief.
+If you pay for day care expenses for your children or a disabled dependent of any age, as of 2018, you may be eligible for a federal tax credit of up to 35 percent of what you spend, subject to certain limits.

 The Basic Rules

-You must have a dependent child or an adult dependent who cannot be left alone because he can't care for himself.
+You must have a dependent child or an adult dependent who cannot be left alone because the person cannot provide self-care.
 You must also have earned income from a job or self-employment.

-The purpose of paying for the care must be to allow you to work, to look for work or to attend school full time.
-If you're married, your spouse must also be working, looking for work or attending school, so she's unable to stay home and care for your child or dependent herself.
-She must also have earned income.
-An exception exists if your spouse is disabled and incapable of caring for another.
+The child care or adult dependent care must be intended to allow you to work, look for work, or attend school full time.
+If you are married, your spouse must also be working, looking for work, or attending school and thus unable to stay home and provide care.
+Your spouse must have earned income as well.
+The exception is if your spouse is disabled and incapable of caring for another person.
 You can't claim this credit if you file a separate married return.

 Your Qualifying Child or Dependent

-Your child must be your dependent, and he must be either younger than age 13 or, if he's older, he must be physically or mentally unable to care for himself because he's disabled.
-You can claim adult daycare expenses for a dependent age 13 or older or for your spouse if that person is physically or mentally unable to care for himself.
+Your child must be your dependent.
+He must be either younger than age 13 or, if older, must be physically or mentally unable to care for himself because he's disabled.
+You can claim adult day care expenses for a dependent age 13 or older or for your spouse if that person is physically or mentally unable to care for herself.

 You can't claim child care or adult day care expenses for someone who doesn't live with you at least half the year, and you must pay more than half the costs of maintaining your home.
-Sometimes divorced or separated parents enter into an agreement to allow the non-custodial parent to claim their child as a dependent on his tax return.
-If you're not claiming your child as a dependent for this reason but he lived with you at least half the year, you may still be able to claim the child care credit.
+Sometimes divorced or separated parents enter into an agreement to allow the noncustodial parent to claim their child as a dependent on their tax return.
+If you're not claiming your child as a dependent for this reason but the child lived with you at least half the year, you may still be able to claim the child care credit.

 Only custodial parents can take the credit, however, because of the residency requirement.